 As the true king of content management systems, WordPress deserved a desktop version that is reliable and automated.
 Thanks to Electron JS, it entered the list of desktop apps using Electron – as an open-source framework that helps users manage WordPress content.

 We all know about WordPress and launching it via our browsers.
-However, WordPress Desktop is something entirely new – a desktop app using the Electron framework that provides a seamless cross-platform experience, allowing users to focus on their content and design without any browser tabs acting as distractions.
+However, WordPress for desktop is something entirely new – a desktop app using the Electron framework that provides a seamless cross-platform experience, allowing users to focus on their content and design without any browser tabs acting as distractions.

 If you have never heard about Ghost, you are not the only one.
 Basically, Ghost is a fully open-source platform that lets users build and run modern online publications.
 From blogs to magazines and journals, Ghost is fully hackable and has a real impact on the future of online media.

-Speaking of, Ghost Desktop is a desktop app using Electron JS that allows writers to manage multiple blogs at once, and focus on their writing.
+Speaking of, Ghost for desktop is a desktop app using Electron JS that allows writers to manage multiple blogs at once, and focus on their writing.
 If you are a writer, you probably know that simple things like shortcuts during writing are hard to realize in a browser.
-However, the Ghost Desktop app makes it easier than ever.
+However, the Ghost desktop app makes it easier than ever.

 #4 Beaker Browser